-If you’re a woman traveling alone, Croatia is one of the safest places in the world to visit.
-That said, here are some quick safety tips (many of which apply to everyone, regardless of gender):
+If you’re a woman traveling alone, Croatia is among the safest places in the world to visit.
+That said, it's always good to get an insider's perspective.
+Our trip planners provided these safety tips (many of which apply to everyone, regardless of gender!):

 If you’re arriving from the US and are up to date on your standard vaccines, then you’re all set to visit Croatia.
 You might want to consider travel insurance however, in case you fall ill or have an accident.

 You don't have to worry about water quality either!
 The purity of drinking water is monitored by the government.
 No need to stock up on bottled water while you’re in Croatia.
 (Whenever you go, we recommend getting a reusable water bottle to cut down on plastic.
 It's an easy way to make your travel more sustainable.)